Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Vector API proposal

-The vector API design is a new feature in the Java 20 JDK that introduces an API for expressing vector computations that reliably compile to optimal vector instructions on supported CPU architectures, achieving performance superior to equivalent scalar computations.
+The vector API proposal is a new feature in Java 20 JDK that introduces an API for expressing vector computations that reliably compile to optimal vector instructions on supported CPU architectures, thereby achieving performance superior to equivalent scalar computations.

 The goal is to provide a clear and concise API capable of expressing a wide range of vector computations consisting of sequences of vector operations, looped and possibly flow-controlled.
 It should be possible to express a computation that is generic with respect to the size of the vector or the number of orbits per vector, thus allowing portability of such computations across hardware supporting different vector sizes.